 Pullen Hall was built by William P. Rose with space for a library, dining hall, assembly hall, and chapel.
 It was named for Richard Stanhope Pullen.

 Construction began on the 1911 Building (originally the 1911 Dormitory) in 1909.
 It was named for the class that banned freshman hazing.
-It has also housed the departments of Engineering Mechanics, Home Demonstration, Industrial Engineering, Rural Sociology, Veterans Administration, and Sociology and Anthropology.
+It had also housed the departments of Engineering Mechanics, Home Demonstration, Industrial Engineering, Rural Sociology, Veterans Administration, and Sociology and Anthropology.

 Leazar Hall, named for Augustus Leazar, was built as the dining hall, seating 750 students.